Kannada cinema: Modern era

+The new-age actors of Kannada cinema, Sudeepa, Darshan, Puneeth Rajkumar, Ganesh, Yash, Rakshit Shetty, and Rishab Shetty are some of the highest-paid actors.

+The cult Ganesh-starrer, Mungaru Male (2006), was the first Kannada film to cross the ₹50 crore box-office collection mark.
+It was the first film to run for over 865 days in the history of Kannada cinema.

-The 2015 release RangiTaranga starring Nirup Bhandari and directed by Anup Bhandari, created overseas market for Kannada cinema with a mega release, amassing $318,000 in USA alone.
-It went on to become the first Kannada film to enter the New York Box office listing, the first Kannada film to complete 50 days in USA and the first Kannada movie ever to release in several countries across the world.
-It ran for 365 days in Bangalore.
+The 2015 release, RangiTaranga, starring Nirup Bhandari and directed by Anup Bhandari, created a huge overseas market for Kannada cinema with a mega release, amassing $318,000 in the United States alone.
+It went on to become the first Kannada film to enter the New York box-office listing, the first Kannada film to complete a theatrical run of 50 days in the United States, and the first Kannada film ever to release in several countries across the world; it ran for 365 days in Bangalore.

+The Rakshit Shetty starrer, Kirik Party (2016), went on to become one of the highest-grossing Kannada films by collecting ₹50 crores, against a production budget ₹4 crores, and completed a theatrical run of 150 days in the main cities of Karnataka.

-In 2018, Yash starrer K.G.F: Chapter 1 became the first Kannada film to gross ₹250 crores at the box office.
-Its sequel, K.G.F: Chapter 2 (2022) made ₹ 1000 crores at the box office.
-Its teaser gained more than 250 million views on YouTube as of April 2022.
-In 2022, Yash starrer K.G.F: Chapter 2 became the highest-grossing Kannada film of all time with a record collection of over ₹1000 crores within India itself.
-Kananda cinema is reported to have 8% market share in the gross domestic box office collections for the period January to July 2022 making it the fourth biggest Indian film industry.
+In 2018, the cult Yash starrer K.G.F: Chapter 1 became the first Kannada film to gross ₹250 crores at the box office.
+Its sequel, K.G.F: Chapter 2 (2022), made ₹ 1000 crores at the box office.
+The teaser for K.G.F: Chapter 2 trended at No. 1 on YouTube and gained more than 250 million views on the platform as of April 2022, surpassing the views of Avengers: Endgame.
+It became the highest-grossing Kannada film of all-time with a record collection of over ₹1000 crores within India itself.

+Kananda cinema was reported to have 8% market share in the gross domestic box-office collections from the period of January to July 2022, making it the fourth-biggest Indian film industry.
+RangiTaranga, Kirik Party, K.G.F: Chapter 1, K.G.F: Chapter 2, and Kantaara were the first Kannada films to get international audiences, and bring the industry to a global reach.

+The 2020s have seen a rise in experimental and science-fiction storytelling in Kannada cinema, with films such as Blink (2024).